laravel/docs/middleware.md

         ],
     ];

-Middleware groups may be assigned to routes and controller actions using the same syntax as individual middleware:
+Middleware groups may be assigned to routes and controller actions using the same syntax as individual middleware.
+Again, middleware groups simply make it more convenient to assign many middleware to a route at once:

     Route::group(['middleware' => ['web']], function () {
         //